hexbatch/apple-core/v1/docs/core/scripts.md

                 name : unique in scripts
                 permissions: []
                 md5 of script: makes sure the script is not changed when this is applied to any instantiated actions
-                param_attributes: [] if not empty then these attributes must exist on the token or type-group for the action to run
                 local_script_state: stored json and passed to script as an object, updated in the script.
 This is per instantiation
                 local_script_state_init: the initial local_script_state
                 global_script_state: shared by all instantiated actions, its initial state set in the definition of this action here